LGN520/farreach-public/ae_instructions.md

 ### 3.2 Latency Analysis

+- **Pre-requisite: code is compiled with enabling server rotation.**
 - Under main client (dl11), for `scripts/exps/run_exp_latency.sh`:
 	- You can keep a part of methods in `exp2_method_list` to save time (default value is `"farreach" "nocache" "netcache"`).
 	- You can keep a part of target throughput values `exp2_target_thpt_list` to save time (default value is `"0.2" "0.4" "0.6" "0.8"`).